 To protect drinking water from disease-causing organisms or pathogens, chlorine is added to drinking water as a disinfectant.
 TTHMs and HAAs can form when organic-rich water is disinfected.
 A major challenge for the Travis Air Force Base water system and all municipal water systems, is how to control and limit the risks from pathogens and simultaneously minimize disinfection byproduct formation.
-In 2015, Travis was unable to maintain the locational running annual average levels below the TTHM MCL of 80 ug/L at multiple locations during one of the quarterly sampling events.
-These high TTHM levels were due to long detention times in the water distribution system secondary to reduction of usage in response to the recent drought in California.
+High TTHM levels are usually due to long detention times in the water distribution system secondary to reduction of usage in response to the recent drought in California.
+In 2017, Travis was able to maintain the locational running annual average levels below the TTHM MCL of 80 ug/L at all locations during the quarterly sampling events.
 To reduce TTHM levels, Travis has implemented a multifaceted approach to increase water circulation in the system: